toyjack/yaist-vscode/README.md

 ## Requirements

-A Chinese or Japanese input method.
+- A Chinese or Japanese input method.
+- Font covered all Unicode Chinese characters.
+Such as Hanazono Font.

 ## Extension Settings